 Roll the windows down and breathe in the fresh Catskill air with a drive on the Catskill Scenic Byway or Shawangunk Mountains Scenic Byway.
 These routes boast magnificent views of the mountains and countryside, and will only cost you the price of gas!

-Delve into the rich and art-filled history of the area with a visit to the Thomas Cole National Historic Site. (daily tours begin in May, prices not yet available online) Relive the legendary Woodstock Festival by immersing yourself in the museum dedicated to the 1960s music movement at Bethel Woods Center for the Arts. (entry fee $19)
+Delve into the rich and art-filled history of the area with a visit to the Thomas Cole National Historic Site (admission $5-$20 to explore the homes and exhibits, free to roam the grounds and gardens).
+Relive the legendary Woodstock Festival by immersing yourself in the museum dedicated to the 1960s music movement at Bethel Woods Center for the Arts. (entry fee $20)

 Central New York